algorandfoundation/algokit-utils-ts/docs/code/classes/types_composer.default.md

 ▸ **addAppCall**(`params`): [`default`](types_composer.default.md)

 Add an application call transaction to the transaction group.

+If you want to create or update an app use `addAppCreate` or `addAppUpdate`.

 Note: we recommend using app clients to make it easier to make app calls.